robk-dev-ui/bgg-mcp/README.md

 ### 💰 Prices

 ```
-"Get the best price for for Wingspan"
+"Get the best price for Wingspan in GBP"
-"Show me the best UK price for games Ark Nova"
+"Show me the best UK price for Ark Nova"
-"Compare prices for of: Wingspan & Ark Nova"
+"Compare prices for: Wingspan & Ark Nova"
 ```

 ## Setup